Pros and Cons of Buying a Condo

 Is Buying a Condo a Good Idea?

 So what's the skinny on buying a condo?
 Are there any different procedures, any extra considerations to make?
-Most definitely!
+Definitely!
 There are many reasons, and pros and cons to buying a condo.
 If you, or someone you know, is looking to make a condo their new home, read on to find out all that comes along with it.

 Why Buy a Condo?

-There are many reasons someone might choose to buy a condo over the typical single-family residence.
+There are many reasons someone might buy a condo over the typical single-family residence.
 To explain the difference, a private residence is privately owned, whereas with a condo, or condominium, common areas are jointly owned by the other condominium residents.

 Pros of Buying a Condo